AmbiqAI/nnid/python/README.md

-# Neural net identification (NNID) model
+# Neural Net Speaker Identification (NNID) model
 This document explains how to train speaker identification (speaker verfication) by using recurrent neural network.
-Specially, we use the `text-independent` model as an example since it is free and can be easily acquired.
+Specially, we use the `text-independent` model as an example since the data is free and can be easily acquired.
 ## Prerequisite
 Note that all python scripts described here are all under the folder `nnid/python`
 - Python 3.7+